yii-tools/filepond-widget/docs/widget.md

 use Yii\FormModel\AbstractFormModel;

 /**
- * The contact form model is used to collect user input on contact page.
+ * The contact form model is used to collect user input on the contact page.
  */
 final class ContactForm extends AbstractFormModel
 {